 What are BACKUP files and how to open them

-Are you having problems opening a BACKUP file or just wondering what they contain?
-We explain what these files are used for and show you software that we know can open or otherwise handle your files.
+Are you having problems opening a BACKUP file or are you simply curious about its contents?
+We're here to explain the properties of these files and provide you with software that can open or handle your BACKUP files.

 What is a BACKUP file?